Multimedia Technology Wiki: Component Description

 • Supports any input resolution

-• Supports clockwise rotation at any angle
+• Supports rotation in any angle clockwise

 • Supports ESP_IMG_PIXEL_FMT_Y/RGB565/BGR565/RGB888/BGR888/YUV_PACKET formats

-• Supports fast clockwise rotation algorithms for specific angles, formats, and resolutions
+• Supports fast clockwise rotation algorithms for specific angles, formats, and resolutions.

-• Image Scaling
+Image Scaling

 • Supports bypass mode